keith/StaticInternalSwiftSyntaxParser/README.md

   targets that include all of their nested dependencies
 - Be sure to pass `-dead_strip` to your linker when linking this library with a binary to save on binary size (you likely already are)
+- As of Swift 5.6 Apple bundles a dynamic version of this library as part of the SwiftSyntax release.
+In order to ignore that version and prefer this static version, you must pass `-Xlinker -dead_strip_dylibs` when building your tool.
+This can be done by adding it to the `linkerSettings` of the target that depends on this library in your Package.swift file.

 [swift-syntax]: https://github.com/apple/swift-syntax